SAP-archive/teched2021-DAT162/README.md

 ## Overview

 In this session, you will learn in detail about the features of SAP MDG, cloud edition.
 You will get a hands-on understanding of capabilities like consolidation, central governance and data quality management for business partner master data.
-You will see how easy it is to set up and consume this Software-as-a-Service solution on the Business Technology Platform.​
+You will see how easy it is to set up and consume this Software-as-a-Service solution on the SAP Business Technology Platform.​

 ## Requirements

-It is helpful to have a trial account for SAP BTP.
-However, it is part of the first exercise to create such an account.
+It is helpful to have a trial account for SAP Business Technology Platform.
+But don't worry if you don't - it is part of the first exercise to create such an account.

 ## Exercises